makerdao/developer-portal/content/resources/documentation/keepers/auction-keepers/auction-keeper-bot-setup-guide.md

     {"price": "150.0", "gasPrice": 7000000000}
 ```

-In the case of when Auction Keepers and Bidding Models communicate in terms of prices, it is the MKR/DAI price \(for `flap` and `flop` auctions\) or the collateral price expressed in DAI for `flip` auctions \(for example, OMG/DAI\).
+In the case of when Auction Keepers and Bidding Models communicate in terms of prices, it is the MKR/DAI price for `flap` and `flop` auctions or the collateral price expressed in DAI for `flip` auctions for example, OMG/DAI.

-Any messages written by a Bidding Model to **stderr** \(standard error\) will be passed through by the Auction Keeper to its logs.
+Any messages written by a Bidding Model to **stderr** standard error will be passed through by the Auction Keeper to its logs.
 This is the most convenient way of implementing logging from Bidding Models.

 ## 3. Setting up the Auction Keeper Bot \(Installation\)